AttorneyOnline/tsuserver3/README.md

 * **ban** "IPID"
     - Bans the IPID (hdid is linked to ipid so all bans happens in a same time).
 * **unban** "IPID"
-    - Unbans the specified IPID .
+    - Unbans the specified IPID.
 * **mute** "Target"
-    - Mutes the target from all IC actions, can be IP or Character name
+    - Mutes the target from all IC actions, can be IP or Character name.
 * **unmute** "Target","all"
-    - Unmutes the target, "all" will unmute all muted clients
+    - Unmutes the target, "all" will unmute all muted clients.
 * **oocmute** "Target"
     - Mutes the target from all OOC actions via OOC-name.
 * **oocunmute** "Target"
     - Unmutes the target.
 * **bglock**
-    - Toggles the background lock in the current area
+    - Toggles the background lock in the current area.
 * **disemvowel** "Target"
-    - Removes the vowels from everything said by the target
+    - Removes the vowels from everything said by the target.
 * **undisemvowel** "Target"
-    - Lifts the disemvowel curse from the target
+    - Lifts the disemvowel curse from the target.
 * **blockdj** "target"
-    - Mutes the target from changing music.
+    - Blocks the target from changing music.
 * **unblockdj** "target"
-    - Undo previous command.
+    - Unblocks the target from changing music.
 * **blockwtce** "target"
     - Blocks the target from using Witness Testimony/Cross Examination signs.
 * **unblockwtce** "target"
-    - Undo previous command.
+    - Unblocks the target from using Witness Testimony/Cross Examination signs.
 * **evidence_mod** <MOD>
     - Changes evidence_mod in this area.
-Possible values: FFA, CM, HiddenCM, Mods
+Possible values: FFA, CM, HiddenCM, Mods.
         * **FFA**
             - Everyone can add, edit and remove evidence.
         * **Mods**